pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 Drag and drop the adjectives to complete the passage.

 ```
-Once upon a time an *old* porcupine lived in a *large* wood with his sons.
+Once upon a time, an *old (new)* porcupine lived in a *large (tall)* wood with his sons.
-One day, one of the porcupine went into the *deep* jungle to fetch some *fresh* vegetables.
+One day, one of the porcupines went into the *deep (long)* jungle to fetch some *fresh (spoiled)* vegetables.
-He was a slow walker and he had just reached a *huge* cabbage, when from behind the *green* leaves, out popped a *big* hare.
+He was a slow walker and he had just reached a *huge (black)* cabbage, when from behind the *green (stale)* leaves, out popped a *big (stripped)* hare.
 He said, I hope you are quicker at eating, or will it take a year to finish the cabbage!
-The porcupine paid little attention to hare's words and left from there.
+The porcupine paid little attention to the hare's words and left from there.
 ```

 ```
-Once upon a time, there lived a *beautiful* stag.
-Like all other stags, he had *long*, *slender* legs.
+Once upon a time, there lived a *beautiful (new)* stag.
+Like all other stags, he had *long (brief)*, *slender (round)* legs.
-One day he was grazing peacefuly on *tender* shoots.
-Suddenly, he heard the howling of *dangerous* wolves!
+One day he was grazing peacefully on *tender (stern)* shoots.
+Suddenly, he heard the howling of *dangerous (pretty)* wolves!
 He knew, he had to escape.
 So he started running.
-Suddengly his *large* antlers got stuck in the low-hanging branch and he was unable to escape.
-Finally the wolves caught the stag.
+Suddenly his *large (fluffy)* antlers got stuck in the low-hanging branch and he was unable to escape.
+Finally, the wolves caught the stag.
 ```

 ## Order the Adjectives (Jumbled words)